-I was just wondering, these are big guys.
-How are you getting in there to really release that tension?
+I was just wondering because these are big guys.
+How are you getting in there to really release the tension?
 What’s your secret?
 Are you using machines to help with it?

-No. I’m trying to work out a little bit still, because my clients are like 200, 300 pounds and 6’7”, 6’8”.
+No. I’m trying to work out a little bit because my clients are like 200, 300 pounds and 6’7”, 6’8”.
 It’s just a lot of upper body strength.
-Then I make sure I use the proper body mechanics when I’m doing that, as I don’t want to injure myself or get tired really quickly.
-But they are some big guys.
-So, people are like, “You must be really strong,” So when they see me, they’re like, “You sure you’ll be alright with me?”
+Then I make sure that I use the proper body mechanics when I’m doing that.
+I don’t want to injure myself or get tired really quickly.
+They are some big guys.
+People are like, “You must be really strong,” So when they see me, they’re like, “You sure you’ll be alright with me?”
 I’m like, “Yeah.”
 You know?
-When people look at me, they kind of get like, “Oh, I don’t know if you can handle…” I’m like, “Oh, I got it, I got it.”
+When people look at me they get like, “Oh, I don’t know if you can handle…” I’m like, “Oh, I got it, I got it.”
 When they realize, “Oh, she’s little, but she-“

 Packs a punch.
 Yeah.
-I love it.
-Just going into that a little bit more, we hosted someone who runs a company called Massage Business Blueprint, which works with massage therapists all over the country to build their business.
-One of the things he said is that most customers, most clients, don’t know the difference between a Swedish massage and a Thai massage.
-Do they come in saying, “I just need you to work on my lower back,” or how do folks communicate what they need, or do you just intuit based on some assessment that you’re doing?
+Just going into that a bit more.
+We hosted Allissa Haines who runs a company called Massage Business Blueprint, which works with massage therapists all over the country to build their businesses.
+One of the things that she said is most clients don’t know the difference between a Swedish and a Thai massage.
+Do they come in saying, “I need you to work on my lower back”?
+How do folks communicate what they need?
+Do you just intuit based on an assessment that you do?

-I ask questions, I do have them fill out an assessment form, basically their health history and what they’re looking for in the massage.
+I ask questions.
+I do have them fill out an assessment form basically their health history and what they’re looking for in the massage.
 When they come in, I go over it, asking, “What type of pressure do you normally get?”
-I get a lot of first-timers who aren’t sure, and I also get a lot of people who had bad experiences because they don’t know what a deep tissue massage is, and they go in thinking, “I want a deep tissue.”
-Swedish massage is more like a light touch with a little pressure, but deep tissue is more firm for sore muscles to workout those muscle knots and things like that.
+I get a lot of first-timers who aren’t sure.
+I also get a lot of people who had bad experiences because they don’t know what a deep tissue massage is and they go in thinking, “I want a deep tissue.”
+Swedish massage is more like a light touch with a little pressure, but deep tissue is more firm for sore muscles to workout those muscle knots.
 I recommend for a first timer a Swedish massage.
 For those who are used to massages, usually when you give deep tissue, they know what they’re getting, so they’re not confused.

-But I usually start off the first time, if they’ve never come before, with a Swedish massage.
-Then I ask during the session, “Would you like a little bit more pressure, or would you like me to lighten up?”
-That way, they aren’t uncomfortable, because a lot of people won’t say anything to a therapist because they think this is how it’s supposed to feel.
+I usually start off the first time, if they’ve never come before, with a Swedish massage.
+Then I ask during the session, “Would you like a little bit more pressure or would you like me to lighten up?”
+That way, they aren’t uncomfortable because a lot of people won’t say anything to a massage therapist because they think this is how it’s supposed to feel.
 I also like to communicate with my clients and make sure that they’re comfortable in their sessions.

-Well, so two questions, and this is just me personally.
-I’ve gone in and done a sports massage, and I was blown away, because they were moving my legs around, my arms.
-Straight up, it felt like physical therapy.
+Ok, this is personal.
+I’ve done a sports massage.
+I was blown away because they were moving my legs around, my arms.
+Seriously, it felt like physical therapy.
 I was like, “Oh, this seems like a bonus.”
-Right?
 Is that normal?

 That is normal.
-Even for those who aren’t athletes, if I know that they’re a little bit tight, I do a little bit of stretching.
+Even for those who aren’t athletes.
+If I know that they’re a little bit tight, I do a little bit of stretching.
 It can open up the area for range of motion.
-Like the lower back, I may do a little lower back stretch and things like that.
-I do warn them first, like, “Hey, I’m going to stretch you, so don’t be surprised,” because I don’t want them to go, “Oh, she’s just lifting me.”
+Like the lower back, I may do a little lower back stretch.
+I do warn them first, “Hey, I’m going to stretch you, so don’t be surprised.”
+Because I don’t want them to go, “Oh, she’s just lifting me.”
 I prep my clients before I do the stretching to let them know, “This may not be your normal stretching, but it is efficient.”

 Then this may be a myth, but I was told that if you fall asleep at the end of the massage, it was an awesome massage.
-Is that true, or is that true for some kinds of massages?
+Is that true, or is that true for only certain types of massages?

 I personally believe if my clients don’t fall asleep, I don’t think I did good enough.
 I also have clients who are like, “I’m going to go to sleep.
 If I snore, excuse me.”
 I was like, “You know what?
 That’s fine.
 It lets me know I’m doing my job right.”
 Usually people who aren’t used to massages, they may talk a little bit because they’re not comfortable.
 But after the first time they see me, the second time they’re just like, “Okay, I’m just going to go to sleep.
 I’m going to take a nap.
 Don’t mind me if I snore.”
 So, yes, if you sleep, then that means the therapist is doing it.
-But a lot of people want to actually experience it, so they’ll try to fight their sleep, and I’ve had that happen.
+A lot of people want to actually experience it.
+So they’ll try to fight their sleep and I’ve had that happen.

-This is a sensitive topic, but we’ve had a number of women who were thinking about going into massage, but are concerned about safety related issues.
+This is a sensitive topic, but we’ve had a number of women who were thinking about going into massage, but they were concerned about safety related issues.
 When men go into it, it doesn’t feel like it’s the same level of safety and security concerns.
 I’m sure when Uber first got started or Lyft, there were questions about, can I be a taxi driver?
 Can I not?
 Is it safe?
-And they made it more safe, but do you have any feedback or advice to women who were considering it, but a little nervous about moving into that profession, just in terms of being able to really serve the broad market?
+Those tech companies with their digital verifications, gps tracking, and monitoring made the profession more safe.
+Do you have any feedback or advice for women who are considering becoming massage therapists, but are nervous about some of the risks?

-When it comes to the safety, I’m very adamant about that.
-So, if anything, if you feel uncomfortable, just cut the session right then and there.
-You can usually tell by the conversations what the intentions are of the person that’s trying to receive, because they will ask you a series of questions before getting into it.
+When it comes to safety, I’m super clear.
+If you feel uncomfortable, just cut the session right then and there.
+You can usually tell by the conversations what the intentions are of the person that’s trying to receive the massage because they will ask you a series of questions before getting into it.
 I usually just let them know, “This is what I do.
 This is what I’m going to do.
 If you’re wanting anything extra, I can’t help you.”
-That way, it’ll cut off anything, because if you are to accept that client, they’re going to think, “Okay, this is okay.
+That way, it’ll cut off anything, because if you accept that client, they’re going to think, “Okay, this is okay.
 I can go ahead.”
-Also, if you are traveling, because I do a lot of mobile at home as well, make sure that you send your locations to somebody.
+Also, if you are traveling, because I do a lot of mobile at home massages as well, make sure that you send your locations to somebody.

-Yeah, multiple people, because there was an incident a couple of years ago, a young lady in Louisiana who was a massage therapist, very pretty young lady, who did get killed by someone.
-I go back to that, because a lot of people tag me on that, and so I’m just like, “Please be careful.”
-Ask questions, ask them what they’re wanting and then the locations as well, just for safety measures, because it is very tough on women these days when it comes to that profession.
+Yeah, multiple people because there was an incident a couple of years ago.
+A young lady in Louisiana who was a massage therapist, very pretty young lady, who did get killed.
+I go back to that because a lot of people tagged me on that.
+So I’m just like, “Please be careful.”
+Ask questions, ask them what they want.
+Then send your location as well.
+Just as a safety measure because it is very tough on women these days when it comes to this profession.

 Okay.
 Thank you for that.
 So, your business is doing really well.
 We’re excited for you.
-We want to see you hit the stratosphere.
-When you look ahead, what do you want to see for your business?
-What are your big picture goals that we can cheer you on for?
+We want to see you rise into the stratosphere.
+When you look ahead, what do you see for your business?
+What are your big picture goals so we can cheer you on?

 We can’t wait.
-We’re going to do a lightning round now, and we’re going to ask you a series of questions, because we want to know more about you and your lifestyle and what you love, and learn from you.
-First question is, what are you streaming on Netflix, Hulu, YouTube, whatever your favorite network is?
+We’re going to do a lightning round now.
+We’re going to ask you a series of questions because we want to know more about you and your lifestyle – what you love and learn from you.
+First question is, what are you streaming on Netflix, Hulu, YouTube?

 Ah, Chicago Med.
 I’m not familiar with it.
 I’m going to look it up.
-Is it like ER, like Grey’s Anatomy?
+Is it like ER and Grey’s Anatomy?

 Yeah.
 It’s a spinoff of Chicago PD.